JonasStjerne/personalized-weather-displayer/README.md

 ## Run the application
 First dowload the repository.

+### Run on a server
 To run the application on a server upload the contens of the `public` directory to the server.

+### Run locally
-Or run it locally by CD'ing into the root directory of the application and run:
+Run it locally by CD'ing into the root directory of the application and run:
 ```code
 npm i
 npm run start